 Skoda is planning to launch more than 10 electric models globally under the iV sub-brand and is expecting that 25 per cent sales would come from its all-electric and plug-in hybrid models by 2025.
 The company will also have invested two billion euros in the development of electric models, interconnected ecosystem for modern and environmentally friendly mobility solutions by 2021.

 Unfortunately, Skoda won’t be driving the Enyaq into India, in 2020 at least.
 The model is not on the business plan Skoda has drafted for India, according to Mr Gurpratap Boparai, Managing Director, Skoda Auto Volkswagen India Pvt Ltd, who confirmed that the first electric cars would be high-end imports from the VW Group and that the group is following a top-down strategy for EVs.

-At a roundtable to discuss plans of the VW Group in Delhi last week, Boparai said:
+At a roundtable to discuss plans of the VW Group in Delhi in early February, Boparai said: